-Over the past two events, we have had some amazing items given to us for the auction, which in turn have raised over £15k, including a signed copy of Carl Palmer’s Tarkus, a signed guitar scratch plate from The Darkness, several items from the ever-generous Marillion including a signed drum head, drumsticks and guitar picks, and a copy of their limited edition Ultimate box set of F.E.A.R., a signed copy of Magnum’s Princess Alice and The Broken Arrow, and framed and hand-written lyrics to Kayla from Flying Colours…
+We have had some amazing items given to us for the previous Trinity auctions, which in turn have raised over £15k, including a signed copy of Carl Palmer’s Tarkus, a signed guitar scratch plate from The Darkness, several items from the ever-generous Marillion including a signed drum head, drumsticks and guitar picks, and a copy of their limited edition Ultimate box set of F.E.A.R., a signed copy of Magnum’s Princess Alice and The Broken Arrow, and framed and hand-written lyrics to Kayla from Flying Colours…

 There were also amazing items from Steven Wilson including a framed print for his sold-out show at Hammersmith Apollo, limited edition litho prints of the band and the cover image for In Absentia, the fantasy artist Rodney Matthews donated a signed and number copy of his ‘Trinity’ artwork, and from Steve Hackett a rare limited edition and signed copy of his Wolflight 2CD.
 We cannot begin to express our gratitude at the generosity of some of the biggest names in our music world.

 The 2018 auction was probably our best yet: we had the full five-set white label/white slip cover test pressing vinyl version of the 2018 stereo remaster of their 1994 album Brave from Marillion, signed CDs and posters from Cardiacs, Jadis, IQ and elbow, and a set of silver jewellery made from Steve Morse’s Deep Purple guitar strings!

 Auction T&Cs (valid for all Trinity auctions)